 Consider committing to a prenatal fitness program

 I love the Knocked-Up Fitness prenatal workout program.
-You gain access to ton of different workouts, a suggested weekly schedule, advice for how fitness and stretching can help you cope with discomforts and specific info related to preparing physically for pregnancy, birth and postpartum recovery.
+You gain access to a ton of different workouts, a suggested weekly schedule, advice for how fitness and stretching can help you cope with discomforts, and specific info related to preparing physically for pregnancy, birth, and postpartum recovery.
 A lot, I know!
 Let me just say, there’s a reason she is the go-to prenatal fitness expert on the web, she rocks.

 What should I eat during pregnancy?